Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 The required metadata for each trace includes:

 -   **Trace Identifier**: A unique identifier for the trace (see Obspy [documentation](https://docs.obspy.org/master/packages/autogen/obspy.core.event.resourceid.ResourceIdentifier.html) for information on the recommended _resource identifier_ structure).
 The trace identifier format and convention should be normalized and align with the SEED naming convention including the standard part.
-Deviation regarding the nam
+Deviation regarding the naming shall, howerver, be permitted to allow longer names to be utilized.
 -   **Location Identification**: The location identification convention described [here](https://ds.iris.edu/ds/newsletter/vol1/no1/1/specification-of-seismograms-the-location-identifier/).
 This convention has been adapted for μseismic monitoring in the mining context.
     -   **Network Code [network_code]** — Code representing the network.
     -   **Station Code [station_code]** — Code representing the station containing the digitizer.